-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 The High Court of Australia, in International Litigation Partners Pte Ltd v Chameleon Mining NL (receivers and managers appointed) (2012) 246 CLR 455, held that the funding agreement in that case was a ‘credit facility' as it provided for a period a form of ‘financial accommodation' of Chameleon Mining by International Litigation Partners, because the funder's entitlement to be repaid legal costs financed and recover a commission were deferred until settlement or judgment in the funded proceedings.

-The Corporations Amendment Regulation 2012 (No 6) reversed this decision and declared that litigation funding schemes and litigation funding arrangements are not ‘credit facilities', thereby exempting funders from the need to observe the Consumer Credit Code, provided that they otherwise comply with the conflicts management requirements of the regulation.
+The Corporations Amendment Regulation 2012 (No 6) (Cth) reversed this decision and declared that litigation funding schemes and litigation funding arrangements are not ‘credit facilities'.
+Under the ASIC Credit (Litigation Funding-Exclusion) Instrument 2020/37, ASIC has exempted litigation funding arrangements and proof of debt funding arrangements from the provisions of the National Credit Code until 31 January 2026.

 3 Other risk-sharing models available to litigants and law firms